COMMON QUESTIONS

 Do I really need this service?

-- Is your furnace louder then usual?
-Does it whistle when it runs?
-Is it making any booming or banging noises?
+• Is your furnace louder then usual?
+Does it whistle or make any booming or banging noises?

-You will have peace of mind knowing that your heating/cooling system is working efficiently and you and your family are breathing cleaner air in your home.
+You will have peace of mind knowing that your HVAC system is working efficiently and you and your family are breathing cleaner air in your home.

 How do you clean air ducts?

-Most of the work that we do while we are in the home is actually the duct cleaning.
+Most of the work that we do while we are in your home is actually the duct cleaning.

-Our vacuum is equipped with a state-of-the-art HEPA MERV 17 filtration filter which ensures that 99.97% of the dust collected (down to 0.3 microns in size!) will be captured by the vaccum and not blown back into the air.
+Our vacuum is equipped with a state-of-the-art HEPA MERV 17 filtration filter which ensures that 99.97% of the dust collected (down to 0.3 microns in size) will be captured by the vaccum.
+The vacuum literally cleans the air.

 How do you clean furnaces?

-Afterwards, we will clean and inspect the rest of the furnace components and ensure everything is running properly before putting it back together.
+Afterwards, we will clean and inspect the rest of the furnace components to ensure everything is in good working order before re-installing the fan.

-Cleaning the furnace this way can increase the efficiency of the unit by up to 50%, saving you money every day on heating/cooling costs and minimizing costly equipment repairs down the road.
+Cleaning the furnace this way can increase the efficiency of the unit by up to 50%, saving you money every day on heating/cooling costs and helping to minimize costly equipment repairs down the road.

 What types of furnaces do you service?

-Natural gas, electric, oil, propane, and geothermal furnaces.
+Natural gas, electric, oil, propane, boiler-type and geothermal furnaces.

 We service all types, from modern day high-efficiency furnaces to older models.